DeSinc/SallyBot/README.md

 3. replace the index.js file with my special index.js file here: https://pastebin.com/A3bpWhTG
 4. navigate a command prompt to this custom source dalai folder we just unzipped with the custom index.js file in it (by typing "cd" and then the custom folder. like this: ``cd c:\downloads\dalaiCustomSource``
 5. run the ``npx dalai serve`` command from command prompt within this folder

+NOTE: it will do this purple IndexTree thingie every time you start the server with my custom code.
+I don't know why but it just does.
+It takes like 20-40 seconds at worst.
+Small price to pay for a working stop command that actually stops the bot ramblin without crashing the server.

 then it will work